swax/NAISYS/docs/010-hub-security.md

 - **Transport encryption** — Provided externally by the reverse proxy.
 The hub does not serve HTTPS itself, so deploying the hub directly on the public internet without a proxy exposes the access key in cleartext.
 The documented setup assumes a proxy is in front of any non-loopback deployment.
 - **Rotation disconnects everyone** — Rotation is deliberately disruptive: all clients are kicked so there's no grace period where the old key still works.
 The new key is returned only to the requesting supervisor.
 - **Persistence** — The access key survives restarts.
 Deleting `cert/hub-access-key` forces regeneration on next startup.
 - **Per-user keys are separate** — Attachment upload/download and REST endpoints use per-user API keys (`Authorization: Bearer`), not the hub access key.
-Those are managed on the supervisor Users page.
+External keys are managed on the supervisor Users page; internal runtime keys are minted by the hub per agent and never surface in the UI.
+See [Per-user API keys](#per-user-api-keys).

 ## Environment variables